SpoonySimone/AutoGGPlus/README.md

 > [!WARNING]
 > This section is meant for developers who want to contribute to the mod or build it locally.
 >
-> If you just want to use the mod, you can skip ignore this.
+> If you just want to use the mod, you can ignore this.

 To build the mod locally, you have to:
 1. Clone the repository